 About Columbia Gorge Discovery Center & Museum

-The Mission of the Columbia Gorge Discovery Center & Museum is to inspire appreciation and stewardship of the Columbia River Gorge and Wasco County through collection, preservation, and interpretation of cultural and natural history resources.
+The mission of Columbia Gorge Discovery Center & Museum is to inspire stewardship of the Columbia River Gorge and Wasco County, encouraging active lifelong learning about our shared environment and the preservation, collection, and interpretation of the cultural and natural history of the region.

 PRESERVING, PROTECTING & INTERPRETING HISTORY